Skip to content

 These agents are our security guards, keeping watch and enforcing the rules:

-The Security Compliance agent manages entire vulnerability remediation campaigns with deadline tracking - perfect for those “audit in 3 weeks” panic moments.
+Security Compliance manages vulnerability remediation campaigns with deadline tracking, ensuring security issues are addressed within defined SLAs - perfect for those “audit in 3 weeks” panic moments.

-The Firewall workflow validates that our agents can’t access unauthorized resources - it’s the bouncer that enforces network rules.
+The Firewall workflow has created 59 daily firewall report discussions and 5 smoke test issues, validating that our agents can’t access unauthorized resources - for example, #6943 with the daily firewall analysis.
+It’s the bouncer that enforces network rules.

-The Daily Secrets Analysis scans for exposed credentials in commits and discussions, catching those “oops, I committed my API key” moments before they become incidents.
+Daily Secrets Analysis scans for exposed credentials in commits and discussions, providing an automated security net against accidental secret exposure - catching those “oops, I committed my API key” moments before they become incidents.

 You can add these workflows to your own repository and remix them.
 Get going with our Quick Start, then run one of the following: